CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/Sprint-1/Self-Paced Materials/1_The Digital Services Landscape.md

 ### What's included in the Platform Layer?

-This is the technical ingredients for the cake.
+These are the technical ingredients for the cake.
 The platform layer is the place where business logic is performed.
 It makes it all possible and is the foundation for delivering digital services.
 Some examples are:

 - Application Programming Interfaces (APIs)
 - Web Services